Bible Memorization, Is Not That Hard!

 - Go to a quiet place, such as your bedroom, where others won’t interrupt you.
 Get comfortable.
 Try to avoid any potential distractions.
 Turn off your music.
 Ask God in prayer to help you with your memorizing.

 - Ask God to help you understand what the Scriptures mean and to help you to be able to apply them to your life.
-Be prayerful and serious as you call on the Lord to help you guard His word in your heart.
+Be prayerful and severe as you call on the Lord to help guard His word in your heart.

 - Memorize the Bible address.
-Say it aloud with the reference (for example, John 3:16) once at the beginning of the verse and once at the end.
-This way, with the numbers, you’ll memorize the reference easier and faster.
+Could you say it aloud with the reference (for example, John 3:16) once at the beginning of the verse and once at the end?
+With the numbers, you’ll memorize the reference easier and faster.

 - Repeat the verse out loud.
 Vary the speeds of your recitation.
 Focus on pronouncing each word, and be sure you are not just going through the motions but hiding God’s word in your heart and mind.

 - Focus on all of the keywords.
 If you are memorizing John 3:16, “For God so loved the world that He gave His one and only Son and that whoever believes in Him will not perish but have eternal life,” the keywords would be “God,” “loved,” “world,” “Son,” “whoever,” “believes,” “perish,” “eternal,” and “life.”
 Now put them back together with the whole verse.
-Do not get frustrated if this does not come easy at first; it will get better with help from the Holy Spirit.
+Stay calm.
+This takes work at first; it will get better with help from the Holy Spirit.

 - Play a memory game.
 Using dry-erase markers, write the verse on a dry-erase board.
 Make sure you can read what you wrote.
 Read the verse a few times, then erase two words at a time.
 Keep saying the verse until all the words are deleted.
-If you could say the scripture perfectly with no words on the board, pat yourself on the back.
+If you could say the Scripture perfectly without words on the board, pat yourself on the back.

 - Repeat these steps every day.
 Recite verses in your head while you’re at the supermarket.
 Say them out loud as you do your daily activities.
-When you think you have it down, recite the verse(s) for your family and friends, this will not only help you and the children memorize scripture but will be a blessing to others.
+When you think you have it down, recite the verse(s) for your family and friends, this will help you and the children memorize Scripture and assist you and the children in learning scripture, but it will be a blessing to others.